We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 Drop-in

-Online drop-in during application period: Thursdays 12:00-13:00 (exception: no drop-in 28 September).
-Use this link below and you will end up in a virtual waiting room.
+Online drop-in during application period: Thursdays 12:00-13:00.
+Use this link to join a drop-in by Zoom and you will end up in a virtual waiting room.
 Please note, you might have to wait a while until you are let in.

 If I am enrolled in a programme, during which semester may I study abroad?